King County assistance programs.

 The Auburn Food Bank offers limited financial assistance to on average a couple dozen families per month.
 They provide eviction prevention services; funds for paying water, electric and gas bills; prescription medications.
 A qualified person can only receive help once per year.
 Dial (253) 833-8925.

 Ballard Food Bank (phone (206) 789 - 7800) will help only a couple people per month, and will pay up to $75 towards their rent.
 People in northwest Seattle will most likely receive the help.
 Click here fore more information on low cost food.

 Black Diamond Washington residents also have an agency they can contact.
 It only services people from the community.
-The Black Diamond Community Center runs many assistance programs.
-Among others, they provides assistance with paying Puget Sound Energy electric and gas bills during the winter months, January thru April.
-In addition, they offer rent help and eviction prevention and move-in cost assistance.
-Offers an emergency food pantry, clothing, household products, motel vouchers, and other aid.
+The Black Diamond Community Center runs several assistance programs.
+They provide assistance with paying Puget Sound Energy electric and gas bills during the winter months, January thru April.
+In addition, they offer assistance up to the LAST $75 with rent if there is an eviction notice.

 American Legion may be able to assist veterans in King County if provided enough notice.
 The organization distributes cash grants to pay for back rent to prevent an eviction, utility or water bills, move in expenses and security deposits.
 Proof of eviction or homeliness is needed.
 Food, referrals to medical care, and other support is administered too.
 The main office is at 915 2nd Ave, Seattle, WA, 98174.
 Call (206) 341-8262